 - Don’t text with strangers;

-- Turn off commenting your posts for everyone, except close friends;
+- Turn off commenting on their posts for everyone except close friends;

-- Never follow links from the people you don’t know.
+- Never follow links from people you don’t know.

 2. Be a Digital Parent